In the Medical Sciences Division

 - Work closely with Central HR to develop University wide policies and support

-Studies show that over 70% of women feel their performance has been impacted by their symptoms, combined with over 50% feeling their company culture was not supportive or open enough with regards to menopause.
+Studies show that over 70% of menopausal people feel their performance has been impacted by their symptoms, combined with over 50% feeling their company culture was not supportive or open enough with regards to menopause.
 It is clear that there is a significant amount to do, and our sector should be looking to highlight the topic of menopause and drive improvements within our own organisation as quickly as possible.